Learn how to work with the Categories list, including how to sort the list.

 Learn more about how category weight functions here:

-The Status column provides a quick view of whether the category is currently Active, Hidden, Archived, or Non-Archived.
+The Status column provides a quick view of whether the category is Active, Hidden, Archived, or Non-Archived.

 If you want to view a list of all categories that fall under one of these particular statuses, then you can do so by selecting that status from the dropdown filter menu at the top.